Indian court sentences Kashmiri leader to life in prison

 “If seeking azadi (freedom) is a crime, then I am ready to accept this crime and its consequences,” he told the judge.

-Pakistan Prime Minister Shahbaz Sharif condemned Malik’s sentencing.
+Pakistan Prime Minister Shahbaz Sharif condemned Malik’s sentencing, and its Foreign Ministry said it summoned India’s top diplomat in Islamabad.

-“Today is a black day for Indian democracy & its justice system,” he tweeted.
+“Today is a black day for Indian democracy & its justice system,” Sharif tweeted.
 “India can imprison Yasin Malik physically but it can never imprison idea of freedom he symbolizes.
 Life imprisonment for valiant freedom fighter will provide fresh impetus to Kashmiris’ right to self-determination.”

 In the late 1980s, Malik joined a group of young people who traveled to Pakistani-controlled Kashmir for arms training, seeking independence for all of Kashmir from India and Pakistan.